calliope-edu/CalliopEO_AstroPi/ProgramDescription.md

 However, the minimum dependencies are documented in [requirements.txt](requirements.txt).

 The installation, execution and de-installation process is documented in the [Readme.md](README.md)

+### 5.1.5 The initial HEX file (30s-iss-sensors.hex)

+The initial HEX file provided with the upload of CalliopEO to the ISS is named `30s-iss-sensors.hex`.
+The HEX file can be found in [./testcases/testfiles/](testcases/testfiles) and the source of the program can be found [here](testcases/testfiles/30sec-iss-sensors.js).

+The program runs for 30 seconds (programmable via the variable `runMaxSeconds`) and can be used to test the sensors as well as the buttons of the CalliopEO.
+The program polls the sensors and button state every second (programmable via the variable `updatePeriod`).
+The polling of individual sensors can be disabled via boolean variables (example: `testSCD30 = true`).

+If `runMaxSeconds` is set to zero, the program runs infinite.

+Due to the time needed to poll every sensor/actuator and to output the result over the serial port do not set `updatePeriod` to values below ~ 300 ms. Values for `updatePeriod` lower than 1000 ms however can be used to set the CalliopEO into a burst mode e.g. for an electromagnetic compatibility test.

+According to the current availability of drivers for the Calliope and the availability of sensors/actuators present on the CalliopEO hardware (some parts had to be removed or deactivated due to ISS safety regulations) the following sensors/actuators are supported:

+* CalliopEO onboard temperature sensor
+* CalliopEO onboard light sensor
+* BMX055 accelerometer (x, y, z, total)
+* SCD30 temperature, humidity and CO2 concentration
+* SI1145 IR intensity, light intensity and UV index
+* TCS34725 red, green, blue and white color values
+* State of CalliopEO buttons A and B (pressed/not pressed)
+* Test of the CalliopEO 5x5 LED matrix.
+In every cycle one more LED is set on of off.

 ### 5.2.
 Data transmission

 The Calliope mini comes preinstalled with the experiments, so that it immediately can send data once connected and the CalliopEO.py script is executed, but no .zip file is directly available.
 However, this program is also part of the first ones to be uploaded from the Astro Pi, to check if the connectivity does work.
 In this case the programs for the Columbus Module Position (COL1A2/A3) and Window Position (Node 1/2 Nadir Hatch Window or any available Nadir facing Window) will run respectively in the order of the experiments.
 After the experiments have been run, the data files (as seen in 5.1.1) should be sent back as soon as possible.